pinohu/DYNASTY/ohu-legacy-codex/PROJECT_COMPLETE.md

 **âœ… CERTIFIED COMPLETE**

-The Legacy Codex is a comprehensive, integrated operating system that has been completed to production-ready standards.
+Legacy Codex is a comprehensive, integrated operating system that has been completed to production-ready standards.
 All content has been written, verified, and integrated into a cohesive framework designed to guide the Ohu Family for the next 365 years.

 **Completion Date**: November 18, 2025
 **Status**: âœ… **PRODUCTION-READY**